Healing the Heart – Mind with Rose Medicine

 Rose Medicine Recipes

 Harvested rose petals can be added to many foods and self-care products.
-I especially like drying the petals and adding them to teas and bath salts to use in the winter.
+I especially enjoy drying the petals and adding them to teas and bath salts for use during the winter.

 When making the remedies below, be sure that your petals are dry.
-No need to wash them after picking – just shake them off, or let them sit to make sure any debris or little bugs fall off.
+There’s no need to wash them after picking – shake them off or let them sit to ensure any debris or small bugs fall off.

 Here are a few other recipes for using this beautiful summertime ally:

 Rose Oil – I love making this remedy and using it for my seasonal self-massage oil in summer.
-Rose essential oil is extremely expensive as each drop of oil takes thousands of roses.
-This oil instead has a base of carrier oil (olive oil, almond oil, etc), but it carries the heart soothing scent of rose.
+Rose essential oil is costly, as each drop of oil takes thousands of roses.
+This oil, instead, has a base of carrier oil (such as olive oil or almond oil), but it carries the heart-soothing scent of rose.

 • Fill a jar with freshly picked rose petals.

-• Cover the petals in a good quality massage oil like sweet almond oil, or even olive oil.
-Make sure to stir to remove air pockets and make sure the petals are covered.
+• Cover the petals in a good-quality massage oil like sweet almond oil or even olive oil.
+Ensure the mixture is stirred to remove air pockets and that the petals are completely covered.

 • Add about 1/4 tsp vitamin E as a preservative (this can be found at health food stores)